-Yet it is possible that Alke was regarded as a deacon or elder by the Smyrnaean Christians, if not by Ignatius.
+Yet it is possible that Alke was regarded as having a ministry comparable to that of deacons or elders by the Smyrnaean Christians, if not by Ignatius.
 We have only a few names of people associated with the church at Smyrna in the post-apostolic period, and Alke’s name is distinguished among them (IgnPol 8:21; IgnSm 13:2).

 Alke’s Dangerous Relatives

 Alke’s name occurs again in the Martyrdom of Polycarp, alongside that of her brother Nicetas and nephew Herod.
 Nicetas and Herod were opponents and persecutors of Christians.
 Moreover, Herod held the respected position of chief of police (eirenarch) at Smyrna, and was instrumental in pursuing Polycarp and putting him to death (MartPol 17:2 cf. 6:2; 8:2).